 - Open your Hugo

-home: [ "HTML", "JSON"] page: [ "HTML", "JSON"] section: [ "HTML", "JSON"] list: [ "HTML", "JSON"]
+home: [ "HTML", "JSON"] page: [ "HTML", "JSON"] section: [ "HTML", "JSON"] list: [ "HTML", "JSON"] - Save the file.

 Test #